igormukhingmailcom/sublimetext3-symfony2-override-package/README.md

   - Replace old namespace to new one
   - Paste `use Vendor\BundleName\High\Nesting\Level\Whatever as BaseWhatever` statement with source class namespace
   - Replace `class Whatever` or `class Whatever extends SomeBaseClass` to `class Whatever extends BaseWhatever`
-- Copy files from `public` folder to selected bundle
+- Copy files from `public` folder to selected bundle (css, js, etc)

 After file have been copied, it automatically opens in editor.